vrcxz/ChatGPT-FLTK-Simple-Chatbox/README.md

 ```
 g++ -o main main.cpp -lcurl -lfltk -lfltk_images
 ```
-**Notes:** Before running, make sure to add your api key to the string variable at the top.
+**Notes:** Before running, make sure to add your api key to the string variable *apiKey* at the top of the program.
 Otherwise, curl wouldn't be able to connect to chatGPT.

 ---